Third-order correction to top-quark pair production near threshold I. Effective theory set-up and matching coefficients: Potential NRQCD

 where the ellipses denote the remaining divergences related to time-ordered products with potentials and the leading-power current itself.

 The subtracted expression is then simplified and reduced to a number of integrations that can mostly be done only numerically.
-The code that computes the ultrasoft correction was developed in conjunction with \cite{Beneke:2008cr}, and is implemented in our program for the third-order cross section.
+The code that computes the ultrasoft correction was developed in conjunction with \cite{Beneke:2008cr}, and is implemented in the code \texttt{QQbar\_threshold}~\cite{Beneke:2016kkb} for the third-order cross section.